greenelab/czi-seed-rfa/manuscript.md

 Because of the substantial number of groups developing neural network based methods, we do not currently plan additional efforts on methods development beyond scCoGAPS.
 However, we will continue to use and rigorously evaluate these methods and incorporate the best performing methods into our search and catalog tools.
+We will extend transfer learning methods, including ProjectR [@cJPxOJMp] (PIs Goff & Fertig) to enable rapid integration, interpretation, and annotation of learned latent spaces.
 The latent space team from the HCA collaborative networks RFA (including PIs Fertig, Goff, Greene, and Patro) is establishing common definitions and requirements for latent spaces for the HCA, as well as standardized output formats for low-dimensional representations from distinct classes of methods.

-The *second part of our work on base enabling technologies* is the improvement of techniques for fast and accurate quantification.
-Existing approaches for quantification from scRNA-seq data using tagged-end end protocols (e.g. 10x Chromium, drop-Seq, inDrop, etc.) have no mechanism for accounting for reads mapping between multiple genes in the resulting quantification estimates.
-This affects approximately 15-25% of the reads generated in a typical experiment.
-This reduces quantification accuracy, and leads to systematic biases in gene expression estimates that correlate with the size of gene families and gene function[@FPpU83vH].
+The *second goal of our base enabling technology work* is the improvement of techniques for fast and accurate quantification.
+Existing approaches for quantification from scRNA-seq data using tagged-end end protocols (e.g. 10x Chromium, drop-Seq, inDrop, etc.) have no mechanism to account for reads mapping between multiple genes in the resulting quantification estimates.
+This affects approximately 15-25% of the reads generated in a typical experiment, reduces quantification accuracy, and leads to systematic biases in gene expression estimates that correlate with the size of gene families and gene function[@FPpU83vH].
 We recently developed a quantification method for tagged-end data that accounts for reads mapping to multiple genomic loci in a principled and consistent way [**CITE?**].
 We will expand on this work by, building these capabilities into a production quality tool for the processing of scRNA-seq data.
 The tool will support: 1.
-Exploring alternative models for UMI resolution.
+Exploring alternative models for Unique Molecular Identifier (UMI) resolution.
 2. Developing new approaches for quality control and filtering using the UMI-resolution graph.
-3. Creating a compressed and indexible data structure for the UMI-resolution graph to enable direct access, query, and fast search.
+3. Creating a compressed and indexible data structure for the UMI-resolution graph to enable direct access, query, and fast search prior to secondary analysis.

-We will implement the base enabling technologies and methods for search, analysis, and transformation into R/Bioconductor and Python frameworks.
-The python and R software will use common input and output formats.
-The software will be fast, scalable, and memory-efficient because will leverage the computational tools previously developed by Bioconductor for single-cell data access to the HCA, data representation (`SingleCellExperiment`, `beachmat`, `DelayedArray`, `HDF5Array` and `rhdf5`) and data assessment and amelioration of data quality (`scater`, `scran`, `DropletUtils`).
+We will implement the base enabling technologies and methods for search, analysis, and latent space transformations into R/Bioconductor.
+We will additionally develop platform-agnostic input and output formats for latent space representations of the HCA data to maximize interoperability.
+The software tools produced will be fast, scalable, and memory-efficient because we will leverage the computational tools previously developed by Bioconductor for single-cell data access to the HCA, data representation (`SingleCellExperiment`, `beachmat`, `LinearEmbeddingMatrix`, `DelayedArray`, `HDF5Array` and `rhdf5`) and data assessment and amelioration of data quality (`scater`, `scran`, `DropletUtils`).

 ### Aim 1

-*Rationale:* The HCA provides a reference atlas to human cells, cell types, and the pathways that they express.
-Scientists will benefit most from the HCA when they can quickly identify find cells and cell types and compare references to find differences.
+*Rationale:* The HCA provides a reference atlas to human cell types, states, and the biological processes they engage.
+Scientists will benefit most from the HCA when they can quickly identify cell types and states and compare references to find differences.
 Low-dimensional representations, because they compress the space, provide the building blocks for search approaches that can be practically applied across very large datasets such as the HCA. *We propose to develop